 The Night Market was the place we frequented the most.
 This is a busy, vibrant hive of activity where you can order a variety of noodle soups, grilled fish – catch of the day – nasi or mie goreng, tea and fruit shakes and juices.

 You can sit down and eat nearby the food stalls.
 Very low tables are arranged on sheets of tarpaulin on the nearby football lawn.
 If you’re into yoga – or supple enough – you’ll be sufficiently comfortable while you strike the lotus position and eat.

 If you’re like me, you’ll just grin and bear it.
 The food is really good.

-Karimunjawa Eating Out, check out our Central Java Travel Plan.
+If you enjoyed Karimunjawa Eating Out, check out our Central Java Travel Plan.
 You may also like: